-On-street parking shall be provided on all streets except where prohibited by CDOT or NCDOT.
+On-street parking shall be provided on all streets for properties on blocks with single family zoning except where prohibited by CDOT or NCDOT.
 All recessed, on-street parking shall comply with Charlotte's Urban Street Design Guidelines.
-On-street parking shall not be used to meet minimum residential parking requirements, but may be used to meet nonresidential parking requirements.
-On-street parking shall not be counted in calculating maximum parking spaces. (n) Front-loaded garages, parking pads and driveways for individual single-family and multi-family residential units shall not be permitted along public or private streets.
+On-street parking shall not be used to meet minimum residential parking requirements, but may be used to meet non-residential parking requirements.
+On street parking shall not be counted in calculating maximum parking spaces.
+On-street parking may be used to meet minimum residential parking requirements but shall not be counted in calculating maximum parking spaces.

+family and multi-family-residential units shall not be permitted along public or private streets, except for corner lots and lots at least fifty (50) feet in width.
 Driveways located along public or private streets shall not be allowed to cross the front setback to access individual residential garages except for corner lots.
 Corner lots may have driveway access to a public street from the side yard.
-Shared driveways and alleys accessing multiple individual garages are permitted if the garages are to the rear of the structure.
+Shared driveways and alleys accessing multiple (two or more) individual garages are permitted if the garages are to the rear of the structure.

-Front-loaded garages may be approved by the Planning Director if environmental and/or topographic features exist that present significant site constraints.
+Front-loaded garages may be approved by the Planning Director if site shape, environmental and/or topographic features challenges exist that present significant site constraints.

-- i.
+- Hi.
 Add a new subsection (c) to Section 10.907 "Development Standards" subsection (7), "Loading Standards" to restrict loading and service in single family areas.
 All other subsections remain unchanged.
-The new subsection shall read as follows: - (7) Loading standards

-(c) Loading and service areas shall not be located across from single family or abutting single family on the same side of the street.
+The new subsection shall read as follows: - (7) Loading standards - (c) Loading and service areas shall not be located across from single family or abutting single family on the same side of the street. - Amend Section 10.907 "Development Standards" subsection (8), "Screening Standards" subsection (a) to allow a screening wall or fence to replace the 5' planting strip.
+Add descriptive text to (a)(1) and (a)(4) for screening.
+Add text to subsection (b) to include large utility structures as items to be screened.
+Clarify text in subsection (c) for surface parking lot screening.
+All other subsections shall remain unchanged.
+The revised text shall read as follows:

+(8) Screening standards